The Partnership has strategic action plans which detail actions to be delivered with stakeholders and partners before 2030.

 HCCSP is developing initiatives to address carbon reduction and to agree targets for reducing emissions.
 The potential for joint initiatives working with businesses and the private sector will enable green growth and ensure successful delivery of our carbon reduction agenda.

-The HCCSP Carbon Reduction Strategic Action Plan is available to view.
+The HCCSP Carbon Reduction Strategic Action Plan 2024 is available to view, with the previous version 1.2 available for technical context.

 Transport